yohanvalencia/lakekeeper/examples/README.md

 Currently two szenarios are available:

 ## Minimal
 Runs Lakekeeper without Authentication and Authorization (unprotected).
-The example contains Jupyter (with Spark), Trino and Starrocks as query engines, minio as storage and Lakekeeper connected to a Postgres database.
+The example contains Jupyter (with Spark), Trino and Starrocks as query engines, Minio as storage and Lakekeeper connected to a Postgres database.

 To run the example run the following commands: